Penalties for Operating Under the Influence

 Tennessee law establishes the following penalties.

-- Those convicted of boating under the influence are subject to a fine of up to $2,500 upon a first or second offense, and up to $5,000 for the third offense.
+- Those convicted of BUI are subject to a fine of up to $2,500 upon a first or second offense, and up to $5,000 for the third offense.

 - In addition, those convicted of BUI may receive a jail sentence of up to one year (with mandatory probation) and lose operating privileges for one to ten years.

 By operating a vessel on Tennessee waters, you have consented to a sobriety test if requested by a law enforcement officer.
 Refusal to be tested is a separate offense and may result in loss of operating privileges for up to six months.